Rozzka/bachelorThesis-VulkanHdrDemoApp/README.md

 # bachelorThesis-VulkanHdrDemoApp
 Bachelor thesis about HDR rendering techniques implemented in Vulkan API in C++.

-Created on Faculty of Information Technology VUT Brno.
+Created on Faculty of Information Technology at Brno University of Technology.

 Main repository on FIT page: https://github.com/Vulkan-FIT/vulkan-HdrDemoApp